 · Durable Medical Equipment.
 (Hospital beds, oxygen tanks, wheelchairs, walkers, and more.

 · Comprehensive bereavement care

-· 24/hr emergency on-call to assist with crisis situations.
+· 24/hr emergency on-call to assist with crises.

-Hospice care services are typically structured according to the needs and wishes of each patient and his or her family.
-These may change over time and during the three different stages of care
+Hospice care services are typically structured according to each patient's needs and wishes of his or her family.
+These may change over time and during the three different stages of care.

 Depending on the patient’s circumstances and stage of care, a hospice interdisciplinary team (IDT) may provide any combination of the following services

-A social worker counsels and advises you and family members, and acts as your community advocate, making sure you have access to the resources you need.
+A social worker counsels and advises you and family members and acts as your community advocate, ensuring you have access to the resources you need.

 Your doctor approves the plan of care and works with the hospice team.
 In a full hospice program, a hospice medical director is available to the attending physician, patient, and hospice care team as a consultant and resource.

 Clergy and other spiritual counselors are available to visit you and provide spiritual support at home.
 Spiritual care is a personal process and may include helping you explore what death means to you, resolving "unfinished business," saying goodbye to loved ones, and performing a specific religious ceremony or ritual.

 Home health aides provide personal care, such as bathing, shaving, and nail care.
 Homemakers may be available for light housekeeping and meal preparation.